annotorious/project-website-source/content/annotorious/api-docs/osd-plugin.md

 | Argument  | Type    | Value                                                  |
 | --------- | ------- | ------------------------------------------------------ |
 | `visible` | Boolean | if `true` show the annotation layer, otherwise hide it |

-### .setServerTime

-Set a "server time" timestamp.
-When using [authInfo](#setauthinfo), this method helps to synchronize the `created` timestamp that Annotorious inserts into the annotation with your server environment, avoiding problems when the clock isn't properly set in the user's browser.

-After setting server time, the Annotorious will adjust the `created` timestamps by the difference between server time the user's local clock.

 ### .updateSelected